maddox/arcade1up-tools/README.md

 Here's some tricks of the trade to make your Arcade1Up mod look more official.

-### Hide EmulationStation Splash screen

-This disables EmulationStation's splash screen so that your custom splash screen shows until everything is completely booted up.

-Edit `/opt/retropie/configs/all/autostart.sh` to be

-    emulationstation --no-splash #auto

 ### Hide console output on boot

 Edit `/boot/cmdline.text` and set `console=tty3`